airbrake/airbrake-ios/README.markdown

 3. Add the path /usr/include/libxml2 to Header Search Paths in your project's build settings

     - make sure you add it under "All Configurations"

+The HTNotifier class is the primary class you will interact with while using the notifier.
+All of its methods and properties, along with the HTNotifierDelegate protocol are documented in their headers.
+Please read through the header files for a complete reference of the library.

 #Running The Notifier